monkeydrummer/SurveyData2025/DEPLOYMENT_GUIDE.md

 ### Need Help?
 Check the logs on Streamlit Cloud by clicking on "Manage app" → "Logs"

+### "Where's my data?"
+The CSV file is NOT in the repository for privacy.
+Users must:
+1. Log in with the password
+2. Upload the CSV file using the sidebar file uploader
+3. The dashboard will load once the file is uploaded

+This keeps your survey data completely private!

 ---

 ## Making It Private